Timothy J. Scarlett

 - BA, University of Arizona, 1991

 Dr. Scarlett began teaching in 1992 and has been recognized for excellence by several institutions.
 His early experiences, as an educational docent for the Arizona State Museum and as a teacher for the John’s Hopkins University Center for Academically Talented Youth, provided him with educational training unusual for a University professor.
-He is among the most popular and highest-rated professors in Michigan Technological University’s core studies program.

 Links of Interest